alrotech/mspay.github.io/README.md

 # MS Payments Project

-Overall description of the project.
-Some parts may be placed to appropriate repositories, this repository represents the public part of the entire project.
+Overall high-level description of the project.
+Some parts of documentation and descriptions may be placed to appropriate repositories.
+This repository represents the public part of the entire project.

-Generated copy of this documentation available on the website about.mspay.by or mspay.github.io (if original domain by any reason will be lost).
+Generated copy of this documentation available on the website [about.mspay.by](https://about.mspay.by) or [mspay.github.io](https://mspay.github.io) (if original domain by any reason will be lost).

 ## Process (Agile)
 	## Roles?